tamdilip/youtube-mp3-tracks-splitter/README.md

 # 🤖 youtube-mp3-tracks-splitter
-Minimal app to generate splitted mp3 audio tracks from Youtube.
+Minimal app to generate splitted mp3 audio tracks based on the timestamps from Youtube.

 ### Local setup